 (e) a recommendation by the local government on whether the proposed structure plan should be approved by the Commission, including a recommendation on any proposed modifications.

+[Clause 20 amended: SL 2020/252 r.
+57.]

 21. Cost and expenses incurred by local government

 The costs and expenses incurred by the local government in giving a report under clause 20(1), are, to the extent that they are not payable by a person who prepared a structure plan under the Planning and Development Regulations 2009 regulation 49, to be borne by the local government.